 Whether it’s for a business you recently started or an existing one that needed a makeover, creating a new website is exciting.
-However, there are a lot of branding elements to include before launching your site, if you don't want people to perceive your brand as being sloppy or unprofessional.
+However, there are a lot of branding elements to include before launching your site if you don't want people to perceive your brand as sloppy or unprofessional.

 Fortunately, you can prevent that from happening by following a few simple steps.
-If you focus on the most important tasks upfront, you can increase the likelihood that the launch of your site will be a successful one.
+If you focus on the most important tasks upfront, you'll increase the likelihood that the launch of your site will be a successful one.

 In this post, we’ll discuss the importance of developing a branding strategy for your new website.
 Then we’ll walk you through five key tasks to include on your branding checklist.
 Let’s jump right in!

 The Importance of Branding Before Launching a New Website

 When you're launching a new website, the importance of branding cannot be overstated.
 Your business' brand is the foundation of your company.
 It's the identity that influences how consumers perceive your business and the expectations they set.